Education

 The CVCC Workforce Solutions Complex is a leading-edge 80,400-square-foot facility housing technology and engineering programs.
 The $25 million project is the culmination of many years of planning and collaboration with the three public school systems.

 The building includes state-of-the-art classrooms, offices, labs, and shop areas for students studying HVAC systems, welding, automotive mechanics, machining, engineering, mechatronics, and more.
-The new Workforce Solutions Complex will ensure a future pipeline of talent for high-tech jobs, making our area even more attractive to new and expanding industry.
+The Workforce Solutions Complex ensures a future pipeline of talent for high-tech jobs, making our area even more attractive to new and expanding industry.

-CVCC also recently celebrated the grand opening of Phase I of its Public Safety Training Center.
-Located off of Sweetwater Road in Hickory, the new 55,000-square-foot training center pad will be used by the college to teach students, as well as seasoned public service professionals in fire safety, emergency medical service, and law enforcement.
+CVCC also continues development of its new Public Safety Training Center off Sweetwater Road in Hickory.
+The 55,000-square-foot training center pad is used by the college and local agencies to teach students and train seasoned public service professionals in fire safety, emergency medical service, and law enforcement.
+The property also contains a four-story training tower and burn building for firefighters to practice real-world skills in a simulated environment.

 Lenoir Rhyne University

-Founded in 1891, Lenoir-Rhyne University is a co-educational, private liberal arts institution with more than 50 undergraduate degree programs and over 30 graduate degree programs.
-With a 13:1 student-to-faculty ratio, LR enrolls more than 2,750 undergraduate and graduate students and has had 11 consecutive years of enrollment growth.
+Founded in 1891, Lenoir-Rhyne University (LR) is a co-educational, private liberal arts institution with 50 undergraduate degree programs and 20 graduate degree programs.
+With a 13:1 student-to-faculty ratio, LR enrolls more than 2,600 undergraduate and graduate students.